WittmannF/sort-google-scholar/README.md

 optional arguments:
-  -h, --help            show this help message and exit --sortby SORTBY       Column to be sorted by.
+  -h, --help            show this help message and exit --sortby SORTBY       String.
+Column to be sorted by.
 Default is by the number of
                         citations.
-If you want to sort by the number of citations per year, use --sortby "cit/year" --nresults NRESULTS   Number of articles to search on Google Scholar.
+If you want to sort by the number of citations per year, use --sortby "cit/year" --nresults NRESULTS   Int.
+Number of articles to search on Google Scholar.
                         Default is 100. (carefull with robot checking if value is too high)
-  --csvpath CSVPATH     Path to save the exported csv file.
+  --csvpath CSVPATH     String.
+Path to save the exported csv file.
 By default it is
                         the current folder
-  --notsavecsv          By default results are going to be exported to a csv
+  --notsavecsv          Flag.
+By default results are going to be exported to a csv
                         file.
 Select this option to just print results but not store them
-  --plotresults         Use this flag in order to plot the results with the
+  --plotresults         Flag.
+Use this flag in order to plot the results with the
                         original rank in the x-axis and the number of citaions in the y-axis.
-Default is False --startyear STARTYEAR
+Default is False --startyear STARTYEAR Int.
 Start year when searching.
-Default is None --endyear ENDYEAR     End year when searching.
+Default is None --endyear ENDYEAR     Int.
+End year when searching.
 Default is current year
 ```

-### Examples
+### Example

 ### Requirements
 If you install anaconda, all of those requirements will be met: